9c9a/mfs3/examples/README.md

 ### Link budget
-Examples of maps of different parameters involved in the calculation of the link budget, such as attenuation, interference and carrier-to-noise maps.
+Examples of maps of different parameters involved in the calculation of the link budget, such as attenuation, interference and carrier-to-noise ratio.

 | Script | Description |
 |--------|-------------|